John Bruton: Post-Taoiseach period

-The government was widely expected to win re-election in 1997.
-While Fine Gael gained nine seats, Labour was severely mauled, losing 16 seats.
-This left Bruton far short of the parliamentary support he needed to retain office, and he resigned.
-A Fianna Fáil–Progressive Democrat coalition led by Bertie Ahern came into power, with Bruton reverting to leadership of the opposition.
+At the 1997 general election, Fine Gael won 54 seats, a gain of 9 seats.
+However, the Labour Party suffered considerable losses, falling from 32 seats to 17, while the Democratic Left also lost two seats.
+This left Bruton far short of the parliamentary support he needed to retain office.
+A Fianna Fáil–Progressive Democrat coalition led by Bertie Ahern entered office, with Bruton reverting to opposition leadership.

 Fine Gael became paralysed in opposition.
 Bruton was deposed from leadership in 2001, in favour of Michael Noonan, due in part to fears Fine Gael would suffer severe losses in the 2002 election.
 However, Noonan failed to live up to expectations and the party suffered an even greater collapse than had been expected under Bruton.
-Having gone into the election expecting to increase its seat count from 54 to 60, it only won 31.
-This not only tied Fine Gael's second-worst performance in an election, but was 39 seats fewer than at its high point twenty years earlier in 1982.
+Having hoped to make gains on its seat count of 54, it only won 31.
+This not only tied Fine Gael's second-worst performance in an election but was 39 seats fewer than at its high point twenty years earlier in 1982.

 Bruton, a passionate supporter of European integration, was chosen as one of the two Irish Parliament Representatives to the European Convention, which helped draft the proposed European Constitution.
 He was one of two National Parliament Representatives to sit on the 12-member Praesidium, which helped steer the European Convention.
-He is a member of the Comite d'Honneur of the Institute of International and European Affairs, along with Peter Sutherland and Bertie Ahern.
-He accepted an offer to become European Union Ambassador to the United States, in the summer of 2004, and after resigning from the Dáil on 31 October 2004, he assumed that office.
+He was a member of the Comité d'Honneur of the Institute of International and European Affairs, along with Peter Sutherland and Bertie Ahern.
+He served as a vice-president of the European People's Party (EPP).
+He accepted an offer to become European Union Ambassador to the United States, in the summer of 2004, and after resigning from the Dáil on 1 November 2004, he assumed that office.

 Bruton was praised by Ahern, who said Bruton had played "a pivotal role in developing Ireland's relations with the European Union."

 Bruton received an Honorary Doctorate from Memorial University of Newfoundland in 2003, and from the University of Missouri in 2009.